-Unsettled Issues Concerning the Use of Fuel Cells in Electric Ground Vehicles EPR2020002
+Unsettled Issues Concerning the Economics of Fuel Cells and Electric Ground Vehicles EPR2020002

 This SAE EDGE Research Report looks at the pros and cons of moving this technology forward and brings recommendations to facilitate a smooth transition from fossil fuel-based to hydrogen-based mobility.